Saturday, June 17, 2023

 By this definition, civilizations started appearing as soon as writing appeared.
 In other words, writing is the limiting factor from the list above.
 The first known examples (so far) of writing, Sumerian cuneiform and Egyptian hieroglyphs, are about 5400 years old.
 By that time there had been cities for thousands of years.
 Terms like "state" and "social stratification" are harder to pin down from hard archeological evidence, or even to define objectively in a way people can agree on, but it's pretty clear that, however you slice it, they came well before cuneiform and hieroglyphics.

 It may be hard to pin down exactly what a state is, but it's not hard to find examples that people will agree are states.
 Most of the world's population now lives in places that most people agree are states, even though there are disagreements about which people are subject to the rules of which state or whether a particular nation's government is effectively functioning as a state.
 Nonetheless, if you asked most political scientists whether, say, New Zealand, Laos or Saint Lucia is a state, you'd get a pretty resounding "yes".
-Likewise, most people familiar with the subjects would agree that, say, Ancient Rome or the Shang Dynasty or the Inca Empire were states.
+Likewise, most people familiar with the subjects would agree that, say, Ancient Rome, the Shang Dynasty and the Inca Empire were states.

 The problems come when you try to extract a set of criteria from the examples.
 While Wikipedia defines a state as "a centralized political organization that imposes and enforces rules over a population within a territory" it goes on in the very next sentence to say "There is no undisputed definition of a state" (with two supporting references).
 Wikipedia does not claim to be an authoritative source on its own and I suppose it's possible that the page editors missed the One True Definition of "state", but it seems unlikely.
 More likely there really isn't one.